 Study of Religions

-Modern developments in Islam; Islam and politics; Islamic religious leadership; sectarianism and religious conflict; Lebanon and the Middle East.
+Modern Islam; Middle East; religious leadership; sectarianism and religious conflict; religion and politics.

 Network Coordinator, “Categories of Religion and the Secular in Islam” (CRSI)